heliohm/active/README.md

 ## Functionality:

-- Thread abstration into separate Active objects - each object is running in its own thread
+- Thread abstration into separate Active objects - each object is running in its own thread with its own private data.
 - Event based architecture - all Active objects are blocking until they receive an event, which is then processed by the Active object's dispatch function
-- Active objects are not allowed to block in dispatch function, but must run to completion for each event processed.
 - Support for static allocation of events to ROM
 - Support for dynamic allocation of events and payloads through static memory pools with automatic garbage collection
 - Several event types - Signals (no arguments) and Messages (with header and pointer to payload)
 - Timed messages (one-shot and periodic) for timeouts, system wide ticks and data streaming
 - Direct message passing between objects
-- (Easily extensible with application defined message types.)
-- Future: MQTT-like Pub/Sub functionality with enum based topics to reduce ROM size

 ## Supported frameworks:
 - Zephyr RTOS